TIBCOSoftware/mashling/docs/web/content/introduction/_index.md

 * Complements Service Meshes
 * Co-exists with API management platforms in a federated API Gateway model

-Project Mashling is also powered by [Project Flogo](https://tibcosoftware.github.io/flogo/) is an ultralight edge microservices framework which is extensible and reusable by design, 100% open source powered by the community and supported by TIBCO.
+Project Mashling is also powered by [Project Flogo](https://tibcosoftware.github.io/flogo/), an open source framework to simplify building efficient & modern serverless functions and edge microservices.